San Bernardino, CA

 T: 909.863.5150 | F: 909.863.5140

-Located at the San Bernardino International Airport, NTS San Bernardino Rocket and Fluids test laboratory provides specialized high pressure/high flow fluid and rocket engine static test capabilities.
-This facility supports aerospace, renewable energy, oil and gas and Navy Nuclear, high pressure/high flow.
+Located at the San Bernardino International Airport, NTS San Bernardino Rocket and Fluids test laboratory provides specialized fluids testing with high-level expertise in space applications, including high pressure/high flow fluid and rocket engine static test capabilities.
+This facility supports the strictest testing requirements of aerospace, renewable energy, oil and gas and Navy Nuclear, high pressure/high flow.

 We are a robust ground test facility for aerospace propulsion development testing; staffed by experienced managers, engineers and technicians.
 In more than 50 years of operation, we’ve maintained a superior performance record and an excellent safety record.
 Our premier facility hosts specialized test equipment and offers unique test capabilities for high pressure fluids.
 The team philosophy is to apply professional approaches to achieve superior test results while operating in full compliance to all regulatory requirements and environmental responsibilities.

-San Bernardino is designed in accordance with API and ASME power piping codes, and all pressure vessels are ASME coded and commissioned for use in California.
-It meets all federal, state and local agency requirements, including the South Coast Air Quality Management District.
+Our NTS San Bernardino facility is designed in accordance with API and ASME power piping codes, and all pressure vessels are ASME coded and commissioned for use in California.
+In addition, we are in full compliance with all federal, state and local agency requirements, including the South Coast Air Quality Management District.

 Rocket Testing: Thrust Stand and Exhaust Duct